This April, discover alternatives to popular hiking trails. Use code ALTERNATIVE15 for 15% off selected guidebooks.

 Overview

-A guidebook to cycling the 1261km of the Danube Cycleway from Budapest, Hungary, through the former Yugoslav states of Croatia and Serbia, and on into Romania.
+A guidebook to cycling the first 1261km of the Danube Cycleway from the Black Forest in Germany, through Austria and dipping into Slovakia, to Budapest, Hungary.
 The route, which is mainly level cycling, is well within the capabilities of most cycle tourists.
-It can be comfortably completed in three to four weeks.
+It can be comfortably completed in two to three weeks.

 The route is described in 29 stages (ranging from 24-66km, averaging less than 44km/stage), and passes through Germany, Austria and Hungary.
 It utilises EuroVelo route 6 (EV6) and (mostly) follows well-surfaced cycle tracks, often along the riverbank or flood dykes.